argmaxinc/WhisperKit/README.md

 ## License

 WhisperKit is released under the MIT License.
-See [LICENSE.md](LICENSE.md) for more details.
+See [LICENSE](LICENSE) for more details.

 ## Citation